New Mexico Child Support Laws: Guidelines and Calculations

 - Health care premium information

-Under NMSA 40-4-11.5, either parent can request a review by CSSD once every three years.
-Orders also require annual exchange of financial information upon written request.
+Under NMSA 40-4-11.5, either parent can request a review of the child support order by CSSD once every three years, even without showing a change in circumstances.
+Orders also require an annual exchange of financial information upon written request by either parent.

 Child Support Enforcement in New Mexico